3 Meanings

 Myself Ms. Marceau

-It's as if we're speaking in another language
+As if we're speaking in

-Every word means I, Me,
+Every word means I, me,

-Mine every hello every good (bye)
+Mine every hello every good

 No escape to the life of the average

-It's an ovation to her ego
+It's an ovation to my ego

 In her everyone is everything and

-everything is mine
+Everything is mine

-We are very fortunate to have her here
+We're very fortunate to have her here

 Accounts are empty and my friends

-Deserted long ago, But
+Deserted long ago but

-3 Comments
+3 Meanings

 To me, this song seems to be about a girl who's really vain and self obsessed, basically her own hereo.
 I think this guy was in a realtionship with her, but he's starting to realize how little she needs him.
 He's trying not to need her back but in the end he's still kinda glad that she's staying